Secrets of the Silent Witch: Other students

-A second-year student of the Advanced Course who is from a family of nobles from the countryside.
-She saves Monica from a runaway carriage during an attempted theft at school.
-The two quickly become friends after she offers to teach Monica horse riding.
-She is also good at embroidery.
-It is later revealed her friendship with Monica was all a ruse in order for her to carry out a devious plan on assassinating Felix.
-Once exposed, she coldly disowns Monica and is taken into custody for her crimes, having narrowly avoided the death penalty thanks to Monica's pleas.
-Unlike Lana, she seems to be aware of Monica's secret mission at the academy, and nearly exposes her true identity publicly before being arrested.
+A second-year student of the Advanced Course and a noble from the countryside.
+She saves Monica from a runaway carriage during an attempted theft at school, and the two quickly grow close after she offers to teach her horse riding.
+She is also skilled at embroidery.
+It is later revealed that her friendship with Monica was a front for a plot to assassinate Felix, driven by fear that if he ascended the throne, his backer would provoke a war against a nation that once protected her homeland from dragons.
+After her arrest, she breaks down upon seeing Monica cry for her, insisting Monica shouldn't shed tears for a criminal like her and wishing she could have truly taught her horse riding and embroidery, showing she was never malicious at heart.
+She avoids the death penalty thanks to Monica's pleas.
+She also discovers Monica's true identity but never exposes it.